jackhanyuan/Dell-XPS15-7590-Hackintosh/README.md

 - DiscreteGPU
 - Fingerprint
-- Right channel bluetooth audio (can be fixed)
 - Screen sleep
 - Native screen brigthness controls (use "dimmer" for a overlay, it affects dinamica range sadly)
 - Clamshell mode (insomniaX worked at some point, now it doesn't)